priyankamadhwal/IndoorsGPS/README.md

 The Google Location Services API, part of Google Play Services, provides a more powerful, high-level framework that automatically handles location providers, user movement, and location accuracy.
 It also handles location update scheduling based on power consumption parameters you provide.
 In most cases, you'll get better battery performance, as well as more appropriate accuracy, by using the Location Services API.
 </blockquote>
 <br />
-It's drawback is that app will only be able to run on devices with google play services installed in it.<br />
+It's drawback is that app will only be able to run on devices with Google Play services installed in it.<br />
 <br />
 <b><u>Our solution:</u></b><br />
 - Check if the user’s device has the play services installed.<br />